 The following IKE rule parameters can be prefigured using file-level defaults.
 Values specified within any given rule override these defaults, unless a rule cannot.

-nonce data.
-This cannot be specified on a per-rule
+p2_nonce_len num The length in bytes of the phase 2 (quick mode) nonce data.
+This cannot be specified on a per-rule basis.

-basis.